 It may also be prescribed for menstrual cramps, bursitis, tendinitis, sprains, strains and other painful conditions.
 It belongs to a class of medications commonly called NSAIDs or nonsteroidal anti-inflammatory drugs.

-It is now available generically, but previously it was one of the most popular arthritis drugs on the market under the brand name Motrin.
+It is now available generically (and over the counter), but previously it was one of the most popular arthritis drugs on the market under the brand name Motrin.

 Ibuprofen may be prescribed generically or by brand names such as Children’s Advil, Ibu-Tab, Motrin or Rufen.
 It is also available without prescription under such names as Advil, Bayer Select Pain Relief, Medipren, Nuprin or Motrin IB, among others.

 Unquestionably the most common side effects of ibuprofen involve the gastrointestinal tract.
 They include nausea, indigestion, heartburn, cramps, gas, constipation, and diarrhea.

 Some people may develop ulcers and intestinal bleeding while taking this medication.
 Occasionally these problems can occur without obvious symptoms and lead to a life-threatening crisis due to perforation of the stomach lining.
 Older people appear to be more susceptible to this problem and should be monitored carefully.

 Warning signs include weight loss, persistent indigestion, a feeling of fullness after moderate meals, dark or tarry stools, anemia and unusual fatigue.

 Home stool tests such as Hemoccult or Fleet Detecatest may provide an early indication of bleeding.

 Other side effects to be alert for include headache, ringing in the ears, rash, itching, nervousness, fluid retention and loss of appetite.
 Drowsiness, dizziness, lightheadedness, and confusion are possible, so do not drive if you become impaired.